Byloor/MiniBloggerWebsite/README.md

 npm start
 ```

-frontend is served at localhost:8080 if available -> url opens login page of MiniBlogger website
+frontend is served at localhost:8080 or 8081 if available -> url opens login page of MiniBlogger website
 ### Lints and fixes files
 ```
 npm run lint